 The two specific objectives will be fulfilled once the 10 core outputs are achieved.
 The outputs are as follows: The accessibility and quality of ES provision and career counselling for unemployed and jobseekers will be improved based on 5 outputs: (1) The standard operating procedures for ESS of the EA will be revised; they will reflect the experience with previous services provided by the government and the pilot project implemented by FES and DDA.
 (2) This includes the adaption of EA’s electronic databases (LMIS) to new standard operating procedures (registration of significantly more unemployed).
 Additionally, (3) DDA will contribute to developing and implementing training courses for job counsellors at the EA and build pre-conditions to decrease high staff turnover, which has been common at EES.
 Once these preconditions are fully developed, the action aims to increase the (4) awareness of unemployed and jobseekers in the target regions about the new ES model.
 This will lead to higher satisfaction (5) of beneficiaries with EA services and increases the trust towards the governmental structure.
 The action intents that EDEC, which is specialized on trainings for NEETs, (6) develops and offers separate training course for intensive employment counselling (“coaching”) that ensures that (7) at least 10 new job coaches are ready to offer services to unemployed who are considered “hard to employ”.
 This will lead to the development of a (8) cooperation model between EA and CSOs in the field of intensive employment counselling.
 As a final objective, at least (9) 300 members of vulnerable groups have undergone the intensive coaching and (10) 25% will have been employed.

 The action relies on the assumption that there will remain strong government commitment toward the improvement of public ES and the establishment of PPP in the field.
-The main risk will be the waning of government support, especially as a result of a change of government following the 2020 parliamentary elections.

 We highly recommend starting to use the Logical Framework (Annex C) in order to define the intervention logic of the project.
 Please complete the first column of the LF template starting with the outputs.
 They should lead to the outcomes (on the level of the specific objective and finally to the impact (overall objective/s).
 The result chain should display the cause-and-effect relationship of your planned activities, outputs and intended outcomes.
 Also refer to any assumptions you are making for a successful intervention within the project, e.g. local governments are open to more citizen participation etc. What are the main risks, which could influence your intervention logic?
 A full risk analysis needs to be made at full application stage.
 The other columns of the Annex C need to be filled in at Full Application stage.
 For further information please read the completion assistant of the Logical Framework carefully.